 CopperheadOS is another interesting Android ROM.
-It was developed by a team of just two people.
+A team of just two people developed it.

-Unlike other options, CopperheadOS is not an open-source project, and you probably cannot get your hands on it.
+CopperheadOS is not an open-source project unlike other options, and you probably cannot get your hands on it.

 It is geared towards enterprise deployment.
-So, if you are someone who wants to purchase Android devices for your employees with security tuned in, this can be worth consideration.
+So, if you want to purchase Android devices for your employees with security tuned in, this can be worth considering.